PhillipJones405/AIE5_Session3/README.md

 Overall, DeepSeek-R1-Zero demonstrates superior performance and self-evolution in reasoning tasks compared to DeepSeek-R1.
 3. What is this paper about?
+"I don't know" I had to ask about the context instead.

 Does this application pass your vibe check?
 Are there any immediate pitfalls you're noticing?